mozilla/shield-studies-addon-template/docs/DEV.md

 This packages the add-on into an xpi file which is stored in `dist/`.
 This file is what you load into Firefox.

-## General notes on Shield Study Engineering

-Shield study add-ons are legacy (`addon/bootstrap.js`) add-ons with an optional embedded web extension (`addon/webextension/background.js`).

-The web extension needs to be packaged together with a legacy add-on in order to be able to access Telemetry data, user preferences etc that are required for collecting relevant data for [Shield Studies](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies).

-It is recommended to build necessary logic and user interface using in the context of the webextension and communicate with the legacy add-on code through messaging whenever privileged access is required.

 ## Loading the Web Extension in Firefox

 You can have Firefox automatically launched and the add-on installed by running: